A guide to patents

-After issue, any person, including the Commissioner of Patents, may ask that one or more claims of your patent be re-examined if new prior art is found related to the patented invention.
+After your patent is issued, any person, including the Commissioner of Patents, may ask that one or more claims of your patent be re-examined if new prior art is found related to the patented invention.
 This can happen at any time during the term of your patent.
 The Commissioner of Patents may appoint a re-examination board to issue a certificate cancelling, confirming or amending your patent claims.
 You may appeal decisions that cancel or amend your claims to the Federal Court of Canada; however, you cannot appeal the Commissioner's refusal to set up a re-examination board.

 Reissue and disclaimer

 If you believe your patent is infringed, you may sue for damages in an appropriate court.
-The defendant may argue that infringement did not occur, or may attack the validity of your patent.
-The court will decide who is right, based largely on the wording of the claims.
+The defendant may argue that infringement did not occur or may attack the validity of your patent.
+The court will decide who is right based largely on the wording of the claims.
 If what the defendant is doing is not within the wording of any of the claims of your patent, or if the patent is declared to be invalid for any reason, there is no infringement.

 Protection before grant

 When you have a Canadian patent, you will be able to sue infringers for all damages that occurred after your patent was granted.
 Also after the grant, you may sue for "reasonable compensation" for infringements that occurred in Canada between the date your application was made available for public inspection (18 months after filing or priority) and the date your patent was granted.

 The Patent Act does not require that articles be marked "patented"; however, in Canada, marking an article as patented when it is not is illegal.